opvious/sdk.py/docs/index.rst

   be omitted for compatibility with `Pyodide`_ environments, for example in `JupyterLite`_ kernels.

-We recommend you generate an `API access token`_ and set it as `OPVIOUS_TOKEN` environment variable.
-This optional step allows you to optimize larger datasets and increases rate limits.

 You are now ready to hop on over to the :ref:`Overview` section!